-- . political stability in relevant areas of the world - . future regulation/deregulation of our customers and/or the rail industry the outcome of negotiations with partners, governments, suppliers, customers or others.
+- . political stability in relevant areas of the world - . future regulation/deregulation of our customers and/or the rail industry

 - . governmental funding for some of our customers - . political developments and laws and regulations, such as forced divestiture of assets, restrictions on production, imports or exports, price controls, tax increases and retroactive tax claims, expropriation of property, cancellation of contract rights, and environmental regulations